roqols/omega/README.md

      (always on top, click-through, frameless)
 ```

-Offsets are fetched remotely and versioned — they auto-update when Roblox updates.
+Offsets are fetched remotely and versioned — they update automatically when Roblox updates.

 ---

 ## ❓ FAQ

 **The overlay shows nothing / ESP is blank**
-→ Make sure you're running as Administrator.
+→ Run CMD as Administrator.
-→ Wait a few seconds after launching Roblox before starting OMEGA.
+→ Wait a few seconds after launching Roblox before running `omega`.

 **`omega` command not found after setup**
-→ Close and reopen CMD after running `setup.bat`.
+→ Close the current CMD window and open a **new** one.
-→ Or re-run `setup.bat` as Administrator.
+→ If still missing, re-run `setup.bat` as Administrator.

-**Offsets mismatch warning**
+**Offsets mismatch warning on startup**
-→ The remote server hasn't updated yet after a Roblox update.
+→ Roblox updated and the remote offsets haven't caught up yet.
 Wait a few hours and try again.

+**Python was installed but `omega` still doesn't work**
+→ Close CMD and open a new window so the updated PATH takes effect.

 ---